 This is the official camping site where all hikers come together from the same Manabao/Cienaga trail.
 Here you’ll find a large and shared cabin for sleeping and camping fire “stoves.”
 At the bottom beyond some bushes is a river where campers can bath.
 However, the water is freezing ice cold– which some argued would be good for muscle soreness.
 I think it definitely helped my muscles but at the cost of waking up the next day with a sore throat and runny nose.
 I would avoid the cold water and just use wet wipes or a wet rag with warmed water to “bath” yourself.

-At night we all ate homemade asopao (Dominican stew), drank some wine, and were so exhausted we fell asleep pretty early.
+At night we all ate homemade asopao (Dominican stew), shared some wine, and were so exhausted we fell asleep pretty early.

 HIKING DAY 2

 Waking up to the second day of hiking.The next morning, we were woken up by the screeches of our tour guide rushing us like a wailing banshee.
 I limped out of my tent, my muscles extremely sore, to see the sunrise over the mountains.
 Even the muscles on my arms hurt from using the hiking poles.
 But after moving around I was able to continue going.
 I couldn’t believe how adaptable the human body can be!
 We had some oatmeal and did some stretching before starting the last leg of our hike up the rest of the mountain approximately 5 hours to Pico Duarte.